FontysIPost/FIPost/README.md

 6s > s3 > s6 > year pause > s6 team (current)

+### ✉️ Contact Us
+Mandatory to [join the Discord server!](https://discord.gg/3xFK8ZAA3d) The project overseer will guide you to setup the project if needed and other furter enquiries.
+There were some bad management and documentations for the past years so this ends now, rapid development for `2023FALL+` made by `2023SPRING` students.

 ## 🎯 Goals

 * This project aims to modernise the internal post system of Fontys.
 Currently most of the administrative work is done manually.